xbeat/Machine-Learning/README.md

 Introduction to Many-Shot vs Few-Shot In-Context Learning

 In-context learning (ICL) is a crucial aspect of Large Language Models (LLMs).
 This presentation explores the differences between many-shot and few-shot ICL, focusing on their implementation and practical applications using Python.

+## Understanding Attention Layers in Neural Networks

+Understanding Attention Layers in Neural Networks

+Attention layers are a crucial component of modern neural network architectures, particularly in natural language processing and computer vision tasks.
+They allow models to focus on specific parts of the input data, improving performance and interpretability.
+Let's explore the internals of attention layers and how they work.

 ## Showcasing MMLU Pro Advancing AI Benchmarking with Python